Aguythatdoesstuff/Marshal-IDE/docs/Getting started/Your First Scripted Gui.md

     position x235 y76
     size x235 y4
 ```

-### 3. Reactive Buttons (Minigame Logic)
+### 3. Reactive UI Elements
-To make a button "reactive" (e.g., turning green when clicked), we use root-level define blocks combined with our window.
+Create dynamic UI components (such as buttons that change color or state when clicked) by pairing root-level define blocks with window elements.

-Step A: Define the Dynamic States
+### Step A: Define Dynamic States
-First, define the text and sprites outside the window.
-They will check a variable to see if the button is enabled.
+Declare sprites and text logic outside the window block to evaluate variables dynamically:

 ```
-# --- DB Core Button Logic ---
 define sprite button1_gfx
     if
         check_variable = { button1_enabled = 1 }